mosip/documentation/docs/production-deployment.md

 ## Overview

-While System Integrators (SI) have a choice of implementing their own deployment tools, MOSIP provides reference implementation of Kubernetes based prouction grade deployment called [V3](https://github.com/mosip/mosip-infra/tree/develop/deployment/v3)_(currently offered as Beta)_.
+While System Integrators (SI) have a choice of implementing their own deployment tools, MOSIP provides reference implementation of Kubernetes based production grade deployment called [V3](https://github.com/mosip/mosip-infra/tree/develop/deployment/v3)_(currently offered as Beta)_.

 There are two distinct parts to the installation: